Testing Separability of High-Dimensional Covariance Matrices: Miscellaneous Figures and Tables

 \section{Miscellaneous Figures and Tables}

 We provide figures and tables that support the results and discussions in the main text.
-Regarding assumption \hyperlink{A2}{\textbf{(A2)}} and Lemma \ref{sec4.2.lemma1}, we numerically examine two things.
+Regarding Lemma \ref{sec4.3.lemma1} and Corollary \ref{sec4.3.cor1}, we numerically examine two things.
 First, we examine whether the Marchenko-Pastur (MP) law \cite{marchenko1967} holds for the empirical spectral distribution of a sample core covariance matrix under the null of separability, i.e., $C=I_p$. \cite{marchenko1967} showed that if $p/n\rightarrow\gamma\in(0,\infty)$ as $n\rightarrow\infty$, and $X=(x_{ij})\in \real^{n\times p}$, where $x_{ij}\overset{i.i.d.}{\sim}N(0,\sigma^2)$, then the empirical distribution of the eigenvalues of the sample covariance matrix $S=X^\top X/n$ converges weakly to the distribution $H$, whose density, dominated by Lebesgue measure, is given by:

 Here $\lambda_{\pm}=\sigma^2(1\pm \sqrt{\gamma})^2$.
 This result was generalized to the case where $x_{ij}$'s are i.i.d. with zero mean and finite second moment \cite{silverstein1995}.
 With $C=I_p$, we verify whether MP law holds for the empirical spectral distribution of the sample core covariance matrix $\hat{C}=c(S)$.
 We consider $(p_1,p_2,n)\in\set{(40,40,6400),(40,80,6400),(40,80,1600),(80,80,1600)}$, representing the cases when $p/n\in \{1/4, 1/2,2,4\}$, respectively.
 Figure \ref{secB.figure1} shows the empirical spectral distribution of $\hat{C}$, and the blue line denotes the density of MP law for selected values of $(p_1,p_2,n)$.
 It suggests that the empirical spectral distribution may converge to the MP law.
-Note that for $p/n>1$, there are $p-n$ zero sample core eigenvalues, which are omitted in Figure \ref{secB.figure1}.
+Note that for $p/n>1$, there are $p-n$ zero sample core eigenvalues, which are omitted in Figure \ref{secB.figure1}.\\